grexai/SuperCUT/README.md

 ```
 pip install  -r requirements.txt
 ```

 ## download models
-Download models for cut and SuperPoint
+Download models for cut and SuperPoint, and place them into "./models/cut" and ".models/sp/" respectively

 ## Images